 If you have a MacOS or Linux system, please see Connecting with Terminal.

 Windows 10 and 11 users, can connect using the Command Prompt.
 Please see Connecting with the Terminal for more details.

-For users with older Windows versions, you will need to install an SSH client to connect.
+For Windows installations without built-in SSH, you will need to install an SSH client to connect.
 We will cover the use of PuTTY here, but you are free to use any compatable client, such as MobaXterm as well.

 To download and install PuTTY, visit the PuTTY website.